gkossakowski/kentuckymule/README.md

 in the symbol table.

-**Status update (August 2020)**: Kentucky Mule served its purpose as a research vehicle and is in retired state.
-More in this blog post I wrote: https://gkk.dev/posts/status-kentucky-mule-faster-scala-compiler
+**Status update (August 2020)**: Kentucky Mule served its purpose as a research vehicle and is retired state.
+More on this in the blog post I wrote: https://gkk.dev/posts/status-kentucky-mule-faster-scala-compiler

 ## Name